Interconnections Seam Study

 Technical Review Committee

-Representatives from more than 30 utilities, power system operators, and industry organizations are helping guide this study by helping to define the study questions and methods and reviewing findings.
+Representatives from utilities, power system operators, and industry organizations have helped guide this study by helping to define the study questions and methods and reviewing findings.
 Although these representatives have offered input throughout the study, the results and findings do not necessarily reflect their opinions or the opinions of their institutions.
-Representatives from the following entities have participated in our TRC meetings:
+Representatives from the following entities have participated in our TRC process:

 - Basin Electric Power Company